Indigenous education: Holistic approach to learning

-Middle school aged Native American students reported higher levels of environmental behavior than Caucasian students, urging environmental education professionals to continue to close achievement gaps in classrooms.
+Middle school-aged Native American students reported higher levels of environmental behavior than Caucasian students, prompting environmental education professionals to continue to close achievement gaps in classrooms.
 Environmental education professionals continue to ensure that the same factors creating inequity don't affect environmental knowledge.
-Along with creating a classroom that strives to include environmental knowledge, promoting outdoor activities, and direct interaction with nature gives a chance for Native American students to voice their knowledge to the teacher, and to their peers.
+Along with creating a classroom that strives to include environmental knowledge, promoting outdoor activities and direct interaction with nature gives a chance for Native American students to voice their knowledge to the teacher and to their peers.

 Another form of holistic approach to learning includes parental and community advocacy.
-As reported by Pedro (2015), parents of students expressed concern that the high school their children attended neglected their children's voices, knowledge, and perspectives in the school.
+As reported by Pedro in 2015, parents of students expressed concern that the high school their children attended neglected their children's voices, knowledge, and perspectives in the school.
 The school districts diversity specialist sought advice to construct a curriculum that would validate, teach, and support the perspective of Native American peoples of the Southwest United States.
 This team constructed a curriculum based on three ideas; (1) Native American students are harmed when their curriculum is void of knowledge that reflect their identity, culture, and heritage, (2) students who are not Native American are harmed as they learn about narrowed and historicized depictions of Indigenous peoples of the United States, and (3) teaching knowledge from a variety of perspectives should be fundamental to any learning environment.

-Pedro suggested, with the foundation of parents’ values, that students are able to engage in conversation, in their mind, through critical dialogic listening in silence.
+Pedro suggested, with the foundation of parents' values, that students are able to engage in conversations in their minds through critical dialogic listening in silence.
 Just because students weren't engaging verbally in the discussion, didn't mean students weren't receptive to the points being made by other students who were verbally engaged.
 Students can share their beliefs and identities through meta-conversations in connection with the voiced realities between other students.
-After hearing different sides of other students’ stories, they were able to construct their own identities and understandings into the debate, silently.
+After hearing different sides of other students' stories, they were able to construct their own identities and understandings into the debate, silently.

-To validate the silence, the teacher in this instance, writes down quotes and questions students had asked in small and whole group conversations.
-At the end of each unit, the teacher would use these quotes and questions to ask students to reflect upon their writings, using notes they took and readings/handouts given to them.
-Through this option, students were able to contribute their identities, knowledge, and understandings into the classroom space.
-This process was called Literacy Events, in which students were given the opportunity to absorb and make sense of different perspectives and ideas from verbal discussions in class and readings.
-Silence helped the students relate internally, and through writing, their perspectives became known.
-Essentially, in the end, their stories were in their minds and contributing to the conversation as they chose whose ideas to accept and reject or a combination of both.
-Parents advocated for their children, so next time a student chooses silence, it might not mean that they are disengaged or uninterested.
-Instead, give them another avenue to express their thoughts.
+To validate silence, the teacher records students' quotes and questions from both small- and whole-group discussions.
+At the end of each unit, the teacher uses these quotes and questions to guide student reflection and encourage students to revisit their notes, readings, and handouts.
+This practice allows students to contribute their identities, knowledge, and perspectives to the classroom environment in processes called literacy events, in which they were given the opportunity to absorb and make sense of different perspectives and ideas from verbal discussions in class and readings.
+Silence helped the students relate internally, and their perspectives became known through writing.
+In the end, students' stories were essentially in their minds and contributive towards the conversation as students chose whose ideas to accept and reject or a combination of both.
+Parents advocated for their children, and students who choose silence might not necessarily be disengaged or uninterested, but could instead be given other avenues to express their thoughts through.